 You can pretty much gather when a house was last renovated when you walk in.
 For instance, shag carpeting or busy wallpaper designs scream “you’ve just stepped into the past” and no one really loves that feeling when buying a home.
 Some home decor trends come and go every few years, but many offer a timeless look like neutral cabinets paired with granite counter tops that compliments them.

 The best way to pinpoint a good price for a home is buy working with a local real estate agent!
-They will know the neighborhood trends and can help you walk into a good investment for your money!
-If you’re looking to buy or sell a home, one of our agents at The Damron Group will help you take every factor into consideration in making the best decision for you in your home buying or selling process!
+They will know the neighborhood trends and can help you walk into a good investment for your money.
+If you need some advice on finding the property value of houses for sale in San Marcos TX, contact one of our agents at The Damron Group.
+They will help you take every factor into consideration in making the best decision for you in your home buying or selling process!